benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 # Pyramid with PsychoPy CSV data.

 Pyramid can process data from PsychoPy CSV files -- ie the [Long Wide](https://www.psychopy.org/general/dataOutputs.html#long-wide-data-file) data files that PsychoPy outputs by default.
-These wide CSVs have many columns from which which Pyramid can read numeric events, text events, and/or continuous signals.
+These wide CSVs have many columns from which Pyramid can read numeric events, text events, and continuous signals.

 This demo is based on a PsychoPy "Hello Pyramid" task which is included here in this folder as [hello_pyramid.psyexp](./hello_pyramid.psyexp).
 If you install the PsychoPy Builder ([instructions](https://www.psychopy.org/download.html)) you can play through the task yourself!

 You can also find sample [data/](./data/) here in this folder.

-# The Hello Pyramid Task
+# Hello Pyramid Task

 The Hello Pyramid task was made using the PsychoPy [Builder](https://www.psychopy.org/builder/).
-It's a simple, mouse-based task aimed intended to demonstrate key aspects of working with Pyramid:
+It's a simple, mouse-based task intended to demonstrate key aspects of working with Pyramid:

  - numeric events, like when trials occur
- - text events, like what the participant clicks on
+ - text events, like names of things that were clicked on
  - continuous signals, like mouse trails
  - gathering data across multiple sessions
  - reusing Pyraimid config across sessions

-These PsychoPy mouse tutorials were very helpful when making Hello Pyramid:
+These two PsychoPy mouse tutorials were very helpful for making Hello Pyramid:

  - [Using Multiple Mouse Clicks in One Trial in PsychoPy](https://www.youtube.com/watch?v=E4LcWESNu10&ab_channel=PsychoPy)
  - [Accuracy Feedback From Key Presses & Mouse Clicks (Touchscreen Compatible)](https://www.youtube.com/watch?v=o6gG1LRngmU&ab_channel=PsychoPy)